Simplifying Dungeons & Dragons

-I like to use poker chips to represent spell slots.
-By tieing spell slots a real world item, it makes it easier for players to track.
+I like to use poker chips to represent spell slots, which makes it easier for players to track them.

 *Call around to coin shops and banks in your area.
 One of them will likely sell foreign coins by the pound.
-Your local tobacco shop should sell old cigar boxes for $1 to $3 each.
-The local hobby shop will sell wooden project boxes for $4 to $12.
-A little paint and some fittings makes this a great way to get a treasure box full of coins.
+Your local tobacco shop likely sells old cigar boxes for $1 to $3 each.
+Your local hobby shop will likely sell wooden project boxes for $4 to $12.
+A little paint and some fittings make this a great way to get a treasure box full of coins.

 Feats and Other Optional Content...Nope

 There is a lot of optional content for Dungeons & Dragons.
 These are for experienced payers and DM’s.
 Just pass on the optional and play test content.
 Stuff like unearthed arcana, optional character races, and feats can overly complicate your game real fast.